vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 };
 ```

-Proxied version of this api method can be used within composable method with `customQuery` support.
-Now you can modify grapGL queries by providing modifier function identifier to composable method inside component setup function.
+A proxied version of this API method can be used within the composable method with `customQuery` support.
+Now you can modify GraphGL queries by providing modifier function identifier to composable method inside component setup function.

 ```ts
 // composables/src/useProduct